• Home

 Shades of Green – Disney’s Animal Kingdom:

-Shades’ Animal Kingdom bus is a dual destination bus.
-It also services Blizzard Beach Water Park.
-It only runs once per hour.
+Shades’ Animal Kingdom bus is a single destination bus.

-Shades’ Animal Kingdom/Blizzard Beach Bus departs Shades every 60 minutes at 40 minutes past the hour.
-Buses start running at 0840.
+Shades’ Animal Kingdom/Blizzard Beach Bus departs Shades every 30 minutes on the hour and 30 past.

 Travel Options: